-- Name the population you have chosen to work with and why? - Describe challenging issues or problems when working with this population; please back up your answers with academic references.

-- What type of setting (organizations) and area of practice (e.g., clinical, law, newcomers, settlement, children, women, violence, disability services, education or community development, etc.) applies best to the setting and population you have chosen to work with?
+- Name the population you have chosen to work with and why? - Describe challenging issues or problems when working with this population; please back up your answers with academic references. - What type of setting (organizations) and area of practice (e.g., clinical, law, newcomers, settlement, children, women, violence, disability services, education or community development, etc.) applies best to the setting and population you have chosen to work with?
 Why have you chosen this population?
-What agencies serve this population (provide a reference of at least 10 agencies). - Describe and explain your roles, and theoretical methodology and philosophy you would apply when working with your chosen population (clientele). - Name two professional ethics that are relevant to you in this work and how would you apply them in your work?
+What agencies serve this population (provide a reference of at least 10 agencies) and explain what service each agency provides. - Describe and explain your roles, and theoretical methodology and philosophy you would apply when working with your chosen population (clientele). - Name two professional ethics that are relevant to you in this work and how would you apply them in your work?
+Explain how you chose these ethics.
+What was the source?

 Email your paper to your facilitator.
 It is due by 11:59 p.m. on the due date.
 It is your responsibility to ensure that the facilitator has received your paper.
+You will be evaluated by the General Essay Rubric attached.